 Just as the PB110 was the Excellent variant of the B110, equipped with an L-Series OHC instead of an A-Series OHV engine, so was the PB210 the Excellent variant of the next generation of Sunny, the B210.
 The PB210 was sold in Japan.
-Also, a Sunny Excellent variant produced by Nissan South Africa and sold as the "140Z" & "160Z".
+Also, a Sunny Excellent variant was produced by Nissan South Africa and sold as the "140Y & 160Y", along a sporty special "140Z" & "160Z".
 The Sunny Excellents and all B210 came with the same 2340 mm wheelbase, 40 mm longer than the Datsun 1200 B110.

 Sunny Excellent 1400 (PB210)